MohamedFaheemM/Cognizance/Task-6/EditX.md

 _We got a very good response from the users for our hardwork.
 We have achieved by impressing our users and getting a rating of 4.6 on Play store and Google.
 Our pretegious software is installed and used by 250 Million+ users in Play Store and App Store._

+> *Transform your video into a piece of art with simple drag & drop interface and powerful editing tools!*

 ---

 ## **Our Achievements**